idupree/patternling/README.md

 ### I need to compile it??

 Yeah, you need the TypeScript tools.
-Run `tsc script.ts` unless this readme sentence is out of date.
+Run `./setup.sh` unless this readme sentence is out of date.

 ### Is it finished?